VantesV/Flows/README.md

 # Flows

-> A Javascript API that allows you to build and manage flow networks, or graph data structures.
+> A Javascript API that allows you to build and manage flow networks and graph data structures.